-We provide a new technique to generate highly sparse interpretable adversarial attacks.
+We provide a new technique to generate highly sparse and explainable adversarial attacks.

 We revisit the Backpropagation algorithm, widely used by practitioners to train Deep Neural Networks.